Altinn/altinn-studio-docs/content/community/contributing/handbook/postgres/best-practice-postgresql.md

 * If a function calls an unsafe function from its body, and pass a parameter value to the it, it could negate the SQL injection prevention that *parameters* provide.

 ## Prepared statements
-1. Use prepared functions when you need performance.
+1. Use prepared statements when you need performance.
 2. Use *persistent* prepared statements (Npgsql 3.2) to avoid *resets* when connections are closed, when using connection pooling.

 - [Prepared Statements, Connection Pooling and Npgsql 3.2](https://www.roji.org/prepared-statements-in-npgsql-3-2)